iteratec/mate-matrix/README.md

 ## Serial communication
 You can read the serial output and send input to the arduino as described [in this blogpost](http://playground.arduino.cc/Interfacing/LinuxTTY)

+On Linux, you can do the following, assuming `/dev/ttyACM0` is your serial device and `9600` is the baud rate:

+    sudo stty -F /dev/ttyACM0 cs8 9600 ignbrk -brkint -icrnl -imaxbel -opost -onlcr -isig -icanon -iexten -echo -echoe -echok -echoctl -echoke noflsh -ixon -crtscts

+Then you can connect to the serial port via `screen`:

+    sudo screen /dev/ttyACM0 9600

+Every input key will be sent to the arduino.

 ![Ongoing Development Snapshot](img/matematrix.jpg)